fabioberger/airtable-go/README.md

 client := airtable.New(airtableAPIKey, baseID, shouldRetryIfRateLimited)
 ```
-You can now call many methods on the client instance.
-These are documented in the <a href="https://godoc.org/github.com/fabioberger/airtable-go">Airtable-go GoDoc page</a>.
-In addition to this, check out the <a href="https://github.com/fabioberger/airtable-go/blob/master/client_test.go">stubbed tests</a> and <a href="https://github.com/fabioberger/airtable-go/blob/master/integration_tests/client_test.go">integration tests</a> included in this project, they contain working examples of all the client methods available.
+You can now call methods on the client instance.
+All client methods are documented in the project's <a href="https://godoc.org/github.com/fabioberger/airtable-go">GoDoc page</a>.
+You can also check out the <a href="https://github.com/fabioberger/airtable-go/blob/master/client_test.go">stubbed</a> and <a href="https://github.com/fabioberger/airtable-go/blob/master/integration_tests/client_test.go">integration</a> tests included in this project for working examples of all the client methods and options.